djhitpro/Azure-Machine-Learning-Workspace-DevOps/README.md

 deploy a VM instance in the Azure subscription in any resource group, can be a server OS or client OS,(even your own workstation or laptop).
 I would recommend at least 2 vcpus for whatever SKU is used.
-5. Create a PAT public Access Token in user setting gear next to your devops login account.
+5. Create a PAT public Access Token in user settings (gear) next to your devops login account.
 5. On the device you plan to use as a self-hosted agent open your devops project in a browser.
 Go to your Devops>Org>Project settings.
 Under Pipelines, select Agent Pools, and select the 'Default' Azure Pipelines and create a 'New agent' This will provide the download and instructions for Windows, macOS and Linux.